Ria424/developers-animatesdk-docs/Timeline_object/Timeline18.md

 #### Description

-Method; expands or collapses the specified folder or folders.
+Method; Expands or collapses the specified folder or folders.
 If you do not specify a layer, this method operates on the current layer.

 #### Example